ekernf01/network_collection/README.md

 ### Storage format

 Metadata are stored in `networks/published_networks.csv`. `networks` also contains a set of published GRN's stored uniformly.
 Each network is stored as `<source_name>/networks/<subnetwork_name>.csv.gz`.
 (UPDATE: now `.parquet`.)
-The basic format looks like this.
+The file format has three columns called 'regulator', 'target', and 'weight'.
 An edge weight of -1 means the network is unweighted.

     regulator,target,weight
     Pou5f1,Sox2,1
     ...

-The data used to have some differences: gzipped/not, comma/tab delimited, target-first versus regulator-first.
-These have all been worked out but you may see out of date descriptions in the original README files, which are still included with some networks.
+There is an optional fourth column, `cell_type`.

 ### Adding new networks